 G Suite for Education is a very comprehensive set of products, although one common criticism is that it becomes too complicated, so it can be harder to just focus on learning.

-Social Learning Platform #7 – Dokeos
+Social Learning Website #7 – Dokeos

 Another social learning tool is Dokeos.
 It has numerous social features including knowledge sharing through live conferencing, screen-sharing, and the recording and sharing of answers.

 One common complaint about Dokeos, though, is that the default user interface is too outdated.
 However, that can be addressed if you spend the time to find the right plug-ins.

 Participate is another social learning system.
 It is a platform for learning communities to connect with each other online.

 It allows for discussion threads, direct messaging, community announcements, and peer mentorship.
 While it’s great for social learning, it doesn’t have all the features of an LMS, such as templates to easily add games.

 Another way to achieve social learning is through MindMeister.
 This is an online mind mapping tool for collaborating with others visually.
 It allows you to do brainstorming, note taking, project planning, and other creative tasks.

 MindMeister has a free version, but it does not have all the features of the paid version, such as file and image attachments and PDF exporting.
 One criticism of this app is that it doesn’t allow you to export mind maps into many different formats, such as ppt, even with the paid version.

 One last social learning tool to consider is Elgg.
 This is an open source social networking engine that allows you to build any type of social network platform for your organization.